 About Us

-Controlling the rising costs of energy continues to be our primary goal.
+Combatting the out-of-control costs of energy continues to be our primary goal.

 Key Issues

-There are many state mandated programs and requirements that are rapidly increasing energy costs for California farming and food processing operations compared to the rest of the nation – making our business climate more challenging.
-In addition, increased reliance on water pumping continues to drive energy usage and cost.
+State mandated programs and requirements are rapidly increasing energy costs for California farming and food processing operations compared to the rest of the nation – making our business climate more challenging.
+California’s energy rates have risen on average 42% in just the last three years and up to 110% over the last decade.

 AECA’s primary mission is simple and straight forward: